My songs from the 1970's (and the late1960's)

 Songs from this century

-I continued to compose songs after the 1970's, but the above songs were the only ones I recorded and made into a CD.
-More recently in this century I have used my Yamaha portable grand piano to play the music for a song, and I've made videos.
+I continued to write songs after the 1970's, but the above songs were the only ones I made into a CD.
+More recently I used my Yamaha portable grand piano to make music for songs, like the one below.
 Here's a kind of country tune concerning a relationship that was about to die.